 • MN All-State performer in both volleyball and basketball

 Heidi Luehmann Jaynes, the MIAC Coach of the Year in 2003 and 2004 and the American Volleyball Coaches Assocation (AVCA) central region coach of the year in 2004, took over the reigns of the program in 1999 and has easily totaled the most wins in program history.
 She led the Knights to the 2005 and 2007 NCAA Championships and their first appearance in the national top 10 AVCA poll.

-Jaynes, who recorded her 100th career victory with a 3-2 victory over 16th-ranked Central College (Iowa) on Oct.
-8, 2005, has guided the Knights to nine winning seasons, including seven consecutive years above .500, an unprecedented streak in Carleton volleyball history.
+Jaynes, who recorded her 200th career victory during the 2012 season, has guided the Knights to ten winning seasons, including eight consecutive years above .500, an unprecedented streak in Carleton volleyball history.
 In fact the program accumulated only nine winning seasons in the 26 years prior to her arrival on campus.